 Second up: Bob Joles voiced Sneezy, and has been Sneezy’s official voice actor since House of Mouse (Corey Burton as Grumpy is the only other Dwarf that seems to have an “assigned” voice actor, also going back to House of Mouse).
 Joles played Fuujin in Naruto and Man Ray in Spongebob Squarepants.
 Joles is also a frequent game voice actor (especially in Lord of the Rings tie-ins, where he often voices another dwarf: Gimli) but in terms of Square, we see the usual Lightning Returns credits, and he was also the voice of Grimoire Valentine in Dirge of Cerberus, and Emperor Iedolas Aldercapt in FFXV (the game, not Kingsglaive).
 IMDb also mysteriously credits him in an unspecified role in KH2, as I addressed in an update to the KH2 appendices in January 2017.

-Ventus is fairly desperate to get information, and is willing to bodily subdue the dwarfs to get it.
+Ventus is fairly desperate to get information, and is willing to bodily thrash the dwarfs to get it.
 We’re the heroes, and all that.
 This means destroying the dwarfs’ hiding places as Unversed try to pick at you.
 Most of the six dwarfs are hiding under crates, but BBS shows some nice creativity in having each of them behave differently despite their similar hiding places.
 Grumpy, for example, will become enraged if you find him and will start charging at you (he does serious damage, too, and can easily kill you!).
 Sneezy can’t hold his sniffles and constantly sneezes himself into the air even before you find him.
 Doc and Happy are sadly identical, although if I’m honest, I used to confuse them as a kid as well, so for once we might be able to blame a game mechanic on Walt Disney himself.
 They just run away from you, though sometimes that means running through you and doing some damage.
 Last of the box-hiders is Sleepy, who has of course fallen asleep under his box and is now snoring, meaning you can find him by keeping an open ear.

 One of my favourite moments in this section is that each dwarf talks to you when you reveal them.
 “You sure look nice, I wish we could help you.”
 Happy says, with a look on his face I can only describe as “absolute fury.”

 After you’re done hunting Dwarfs, you may want to return to the mine to find a rather rare Unversed called the Monotrucker, a pickaxe-armed Unversed in a tiny unicycle mine cart and a directional lantern on its head.
 Unfortunate spoiler here: very few of the Unversed are actually styled after specific worlds.
 Most seem to have been designed to be interchangeable, like the first set of Heartless in KH1, which is fine, but quite a few Disney-styled Unversed ended up world-hopping as well!
 The Monotrucker is one of the few that only shows up here in its homeworld and also in the game’s arena, and that makes it very hard to find because it only shows up in the mines after you’ve cleared the Dwarf section and never need to come back!
-Even worse, and please correct me if I’m mistaken about this because it’s so preposterous that I don’t trust myself: I believe that Monotruckers only appear in this room in the entire game outside the arena.
+Even worse, and please correct me if I’m mistaken about this because it’s so preposterous that I don’t trust myself: I believe that Monotruckers only appear in this room in the entire game (outside the arena).
 This means that Terra and Aqua, who can’t enter this room, will have to go to this game’s arena just to see them!
-It’s not even a very good design!
+It’s not even a very good enemy design!
 Furthermore, in my experience, I often confuse the Monotrucker for not just one but two other “arm-heavy” Unversed.

 As you might imagine, the dwarfs aren’t very happy about being herded around by a backhanded wooden club.
 They basically order Ven to leave, which is more than he deserves at this point.
 Ventus asks the dwarfs where to find other people, and they direct him to the castle nearby, forgetting that their cabin is on that route.
 Sure enough, once I reach the cabin I immediately break in and steal their stuff, becoming the thief they accused me of being all along.
 Oh we’re definitely the heroes today.
 One cleverly hidden chest in this area is just downriver of the dwarf’s house, and I’m glad to see at least a little effort has gone into hiding the chests this time around.